-The division also establishes and implements procedures and regulations pertaining to the statewide accounting and payroll systems; processes the state's accounting and payroll transactions; certifies the validity of transactions; and coordinates accounting, payroll and other financial matters with state agencies.
+The division also establishes and implements procedures and regulations pertaining to statewide accounting; processes and certifies the validity of transactions; and coordinates accounting and other financial matters with state agencies.

 As the primary revenue collector for the State, the division's mission is to collect 100 percent of the taxes and other revenues required by law, no more and no less, and to do so in a manner that creates the highest possible level of satisfaction on the part of the public with the division's competence, courtesy, effectiveness and efficiency.

 Revenue revolves around three activities: tax processing, tax enforcement and policy formulation.
 Tax processing involves receiving documents and remittances, depositing remittances, entering/capturing data from returns, validating the taxpayer's determination of tax, refunding overpayments and assuring proper accounting (including internal controls) and reporting of these transactions.

 Each year, the division processes over 500,000 personal and 600,000 business tax returns and issues more than 280,000 tax refunds.
 In addition, the division's computer staff is responsible for the design and administration of some of the most sophisticated and technically-advanced processing and imaging systems in the state.
 Delaware has been a national leader in applying technology to tax administration.

 Tax enforcement includes examinations and audits (i.e., determinations of tax) and collection of delinquent accounts.
 The division's enforcement responsibilities encompass 15 different revenue sources, including the state's personal and corporate income taxes, gross receipts tax and realty transfer tax.